slukehart/agentic-automated-content-generation/TERMS_OF_SERVICE.md

 These Terms do not create a partnership, agency, or employment relationship.

 ### 13.7 Contact for Legal Notices
-All legal notices should be sent to: [Your Email Address]
+All legal notices should be sent to: lukehartsc@gmail.com

 ## 14. API Usage and Rate Limits